 There was no Public Comment.

-Hire new Paramedic: After brief discussion of the applicant’s application, the Motion by Windiate to accept the recommendation of the EMS Director to hire Matthew Lott as part-time paramedic, pending standard background check, etc. was seconded and passed 3-0.
+Hire new Paramedic: After brief discussion of the applicant’s application, the Motion by Windiate to accept the recommendation of the EMS Director to hire ANDREW Lott as part-time paramedic, pending standard background check, etc. was seconded and passed 3-0.

 Cemetery Plot: Mr. Rubingh relayed information that the County is asking those townships with cemeteries to donate two graves to the County for burial of unclaimed remains.
-The Motion by Windiate for Torch Lake Township to donate one full cemetery lot plus any number of small unusable corner lots to the County for burial of unclaimed remains was seconded and passed 3-0.
+The Motion by Windiate for Torch Lake Township to donate one full cemetery GRAVE plus any number of small unusable corner GRAVES to the County for burial of unclaimed remains was seconded and passed 3-0.

 There was no Public Comment.